Skip to main content Skip to search Skip to main navigation

 Volker Ziegler (1988)

-Inventor: In 1988, Volker Ziegler developed CES alpha for CES, one of the first fully fledged electronic locking systems in cylinder format.
-It was one of the earliest systems to combine electronic identification and mechanical locking in the compact form factor of a profile cylinder – a genuine innovation of the 1980s.
-The system was based on: an electronically coded key (early chip or transponder technology), an electronic reading module directly in the cylinder, an intelligent control unit that checks authorization, a mechanical bolt core that is only released after valid identification, the ability to block lost keys via software without replacing the cylinder.
-CES alpha was thus one of the first digitally managed locking systems, long before electronic access control became standard in buildings.
+Inventor: Volker Ziegler developed CES alpha for CES in 1988, one of the first complete electronic locking systems in cylinder form.
+It was among the earliest systems to combine electronic identification and mechanical locking within the compact dimensions of a profile cylinder, making it a genuine innovation of the 1980s.
+The system was based on: An electronically coded key using early chip or transponder technology, An electronic reader module located directly inside the cylinder, An intelligent control unit that checked the authorisation, a mechanical locking core that was released only after successful identification, The ability to block lost keys through software without replacing the cylinder.
+CES alpha was therefore one of the first digitally managed master-key systems, long before electronic access control became standard in buildings.

 Current locks of this type

-CES alpha is no longer produced in its original form, but the principle lives on fully in modern CES systems.
-Current successors:
+CES alpha is no longer manufactured in its original form, but the principle continues in modern CES systems.
+Current successors include:

 - CES OMEGA FLEX